ipspace/sloveniahiking/content/biking/PodgorjeKavcic/index.en.md

 ---
 date: 2021-05-04 15:33:16+00:00
 delta: 520
-description: |
+description: 'Karst Edge is the wondrous land where the limestone cliffs of continental Slovenia meet the soft flysch landscape of lower Slovenian Istria.
+This time we''ll explore dirt tracks on its easternmost part -- from Podgorje to Kavčič.

-  Karst Edge is the wondrous land where the limestone cliffs of continental Slovenia meet the soft flysch landscape of lower Slovenian Istria.
-This time we'll explore dirt tracks on its easternmost part -- from Podgorje to Kavčič.
+  '
 difficulty: 'Bad gravel roads and rocky dirt tracks.
 Wide-tire mountain bike is highly recommended.